 Gadsden is a tiny town located in the state of Tennessee.
 With a population of 472 people and just one neighborhood, Gadsden is the 339th largest community in Tennessee.

-When you are in Gadsden, you'll notice that it is more blue-collar than most other communities in America.
-37.93% of Gadsden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Gadsden is a blue-collar town, with 37.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gadsden is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Gadsden who work in sales jobs (13.10%), office and administrative support (7.59%), and teaching (7.59%).

 And if you like science, one thing you'll find is that Gadsden has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.